CSC207-UofT/course-project-the-frank-lloyd-bytes/phase1_documentation/Phase1 Specification.md

 The Ucheck status of the user renews every day(or every 24 hours).
 Once the Ucheck expires, the app will notify the user to renew their Ucheck status.

-On the main menu GUI, users can swipe left or right to change to different GUIs to show their Ucheck result or vaccination receipt.
+On the main menu GUI, users can swipe left or right to change to different GUIs to show their Ucheck UCheckResult or vaccination receipt.
 (There will be two GUIs, one for Ucheck and one for the vaccine.
 And any modification of the Ucheck or vaccine can be done through their GUIs).